Opportunities in Nuclear

 SZC OPERATIONAL JOBS

 Nuclear power has been a key part of the energy sector in our region since construction of Sizewell A on the Suffolk Coast began in April 1961.
-Sixty years later, Sizewell B is still operational and EDF Energy is seeking planning consent for Sizewell C. The Sizewell C Consortium of more than 200 companies, as well as several trade unions, wholeheartedly supports that proposal and is urging the UK Government to give it the go-ahead.
+Sixty years later, Sizewell B is still operational and EDF Energy has been awarded a development consent order for Sizewell C.

 Sizewell B, which celebrated 25 years of operations in 2020, already employs around 520 people full time and a further 250 full-time contractors.
 This brings around £40m into the local economy every year, and an extra £30m in an outage year, when the workforce can grow by an extra 1,000 people.
 Thanks to their talent and dedication, Sizewell B generates enough low carbon electricity each year to power 2.2 million homes, around 3% of the UK’s total energy demand.